Sarah Palin Suggests Kamala Harris Has ‘Prostituted’ Herself To Get Good Press

 Just days before, Palin had congratulated Harris on her nomination and warned her that she should only trust those who were with her before she was picked to run alongside Biden, particularly pointing out “handlers” who may try to alter her stance.

-She also warned Harris not to let anyone silence her voice and to remember that she was chosen to run for a reason.
+She also warned Harris not to let anyone silence her voice and to remember that she was chosen for a reason.

 But her renewed stance towards Harris seems to be less magnanimous, as she blasted the former prosecutor for appearing to alter herself to gain popular appeal.